pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 #### Send an HTTP request to SharePoint 2 - add a column

-Now we add another \'send an HTTP request to SharePoint\' action, which will create us a column:
+Now we add another 'send an HTTP request to SharePoint' action, which will create us a column:

 -   Select the site of your choice from the dropdown menu